 3 apps that tackle food waste in Germany

 Approximately 11 million tons of food is thrown away every year in Germany.
 Per capita, this means that each German wastes about 55 kilograms of food per year.
-As the federal government launches a new nationwide strategy to halve food waste by 2030, Angela Merkel is also urging individuals to do their bit.
 So how can we, as consumers, make an impact?
 And how can apps help?

 Innovative apps fighting food waste in Germany

 There are several initiatives already operating in Germany which use modern technology to save food destined for the bin - and also save us a few more euros.
 Here we share three innovative apps that work with local supermarkets, restaurants and other businesses to curb food waste.